healingtheacademy

 Background

-Our Social Connectedness project (informed by a Photovoice research methodology), wherein subjects document their psychological wellbeing photographically, shows the academic environment is especially problematic for historically marginalized graduate and professional students (HMGPS), which includes first-generation college students, non-binary, racial/ethnic minority, disabled, LGBTQ+, rural background, and low-income students.
+Our Social Connectedness project (informed by a Photovoice research methodology), wherein participants document their psychological wellbeing photographically, shows the academic environment is especially problematic for historically marginalized graduate and professional students (HMGPS), which includes first-generation college students, non-binary, racial/ethnic minority, disabled, LGBTQ+, rural background, and low-income students.

 We propose three aims to meet our long-term objective: